rust-lang/reference/src/expressions.md

 The `*` (dereference) operator is also a unary prefix operator.
 When applied to a [pointer](types.html#pointer-types) it denotes the pointed-to location.
-If the expression is of type `&mut T` and `*mut T`, and is either a local variable, a (nested) field of a local varaince or is a mutable lvalue, then the resulting [lvalue](expressions.html#lvalues-rvalues-and-temporaries) can be assigned to.
+If the expression is of type `&mut T` and `*mut T`, and is either a local variable, a (nested) field of a local variance or is a mutable lvalue, then the resulting [lvalue](expressions.html#lvalues-rvalues-and-temporaries) can be assigned to.
 Dereferencing a raw pointer requires `unsafe`.